Orbona: Origins

 The first mention of Orbona is unknown.
 She appear in the Arnobius Against The Heathen V4 written by Arnobius, a Christian apologist from the 4th century.
 Said Orbona is the goddess take care parents who bereaved of their children.
 There are interpretations from other writings that Orbona was a goddess invoked by father and mother, for the preservation of their children and those who lose them were under particular protection of her.
 In other writings it has been interpreted that the offering were not intended for the soul of the decreased, but for the safety of remaining children or for the conception of additional ones.
 Also, parents of ill children prayed to Orbona too.
 In some writing, there is a mention of Orbona alongside deities like Febris, goddess of fever and Mala Fortuna, goddess of bad luck.
 Which indicates that she might have had a darker or more ominous aspect in Roman belief.

 Presence in mythology

 Orbona is a sub deity in Roman mythology.
 Unlike other deities, her presence is absent in Roman mythology.
 She was more of a protective figure in rituals related to childbirth and mourning.
 Her role highlights the everyday realities of child loss in ancient Roman society, even if she does not have extensive stories or myths attributed to her.

-All mentioned in the writings about Orbona is in the same direction that her take a particular duty to protect the father and mother who bereaved of their children.
-The temple of Orbona is mentioned in the Natural History written by Pliny the Elder, a Roman author.
-Said its was located near the Temple of the Lares to relieve disease at that time.
+All mentioned in the writings about Orbona is in the same direction that she takes a particular duty to protect the father and mother who bereaved of their children.
+The temple of Orbona is mentioned in the Natural History written by Pliny the Elder, a Roman author, who said it was located near the Temple of the Lares to relieve disease at that time.
 At present, the Temple of the Lares is part of the archaeological area of the Roman Forum.